 "Your film today is called Pod People.
 It has nothing to do with pods, it has nothing to do with people, it has everything to do with hurting."

 "You have to wonder why this race of aliens ever came to Earth.
 They appear, they stand around looking at us, whimpering; then all of a sudden, at the least sign of any questioning or concern, they start killing us!
 I mean, excuse me - what do you want?
 Have you been helped?"Film watched: Pod PeopleNaturally, this trainwreck provided perfect fodder for a thorough riffing by the Mystery Science Theater 3000 crew.
 In particular, much fun was had at the expense of the fictional pop band's performance of "Burning Rubber Tires", whose unintelligible lyrics prompted Joel and the bots to misinterpret the chorus, "Hear the engines roar now", as "idiot control now", among others.
 In addition, the lead singer's after-song gesture of making the OK sign, smiling, and saying, "It stinks" became a recurring in-joke on MST3K.
 (The OK sign makes more sense in Spain, where the film was made, because the gesture is similar to "the finger" there.)
-This is also the first episode that showed Crow's legs.

 — Paul Chaplin, MST3K writing staff